pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 To some degree.
 Decentralized consensus places control of the network into a purchasable metric.
-With Proof-of-Work, that metric is hashing power.
+With proof-of-work, that metric is hashing power.

-This is actually a pretty cool idea.
+It's actually a cool idea.
 Hashing power is created by computing hardware, and you don't need to ask anyone permission to buy computers.
-So it's a very populist idea: anybody can get involved.
+So it's a very populist idea: anybody can get involved at will.

-Unfortunately, like any good capitalist system, having *capital* is a prerequisite to having *power*.
+Unfortunately, like any good capitalist system, having *capital* is a prerequisite to having *power* when it comes to PoW.
-Sure your laptop can start mining over night, but you're competing in a lottery where the odds of success are equivalent to the amount you invest, and people are investing a lot of money into their mining hardware.
+Sure your laptop can start mining over night, but you're competing in a lottery where the odds of success are directly tied to the amount of capital you invest, and people are investing a lot of money into their mining hardware.

-Therefore whether decentralized consensus solves the question of ownership is really dependant on circumstance.
+Therefore whether decentralized consensus solves the issue of political ownership is really dependant on circumstance.
-For the system to stay decentralized, ownership can never be concentrated beyond 50% -- but that's just a question of how much money you're willing to spend.
+For the system to stay decentralized, ownership can never be concentrated beyond 50% - but that's just a question of how much money you're willing to spend.
 In fact, because of mining pools, [a >50% concentration has happened before.](https://arstechnica.com/information-technology/2014/06/after-reaching-51-network-power-bitcoin-mining-pool-says-trust-us/)
 Because you don't need permission to buy hashing power and participate in Bitcoin, there's no way a "51% attack" can be stopped, except by outbuying your competitors.
+Are we certain that will never happen to Bitcoin?

 Decentralized consensus also fails to consider the political reality of human networks.
 The protocols need changes over time, and changes mean governance.